LaxarJS/laxar/docs/manuals/creating_themes.md

 # Creating Themes

-Sometimes you would like to use the _one widget_ in _two or more applications_.
+Sometimes you would like to use _one widget_ in _two or more applications_.
 For this, usually you want the widget to _behave identically_, but _look differently_.
-Alternatively, you would sometimes like to offer the same application in different appearances.
+Alternatively, sometimes you would like to offer the same application in different appearances.
 LaxarJS has the concept of _themes_ to help you achieve these things.